-Immediately upon completing, students are provided with a personalized readiness report that outlines their strengths and opportunities for improvements and provides resources so they can explore the topics and improve their skills.
-Students will also complete a discussion assignment reflecting on their readiness report.
+Immediately upon completing SmarterMeasure, students are provided with a personalized readiness report that outlines their strengths, opportunities for improvement, and resources for improvement.

-The goal of SmarterMeasure is to help students understand the skills to be successful, assess their readiness so they can improve, and make informed decisions regarding technology-rich learning.
+The goal of SmarterMeasure is to help students understand the attributes, skills,

-The video below is an introduction to SmarterMeasure and its use in APSU 1000.
+The video below is an introduction to SmarterMeasure for instructors.

-The SmarterMeasure Learning Readiness Indicator is comprised of seven sections referred to as scales and each scale focuses on several sub-scales.
-These scales are a composite of the internal and external factors as well as the skill sets that contribute to success.
-This information is outlined below and is available in a printable assessment scales PDF as well.
+SmarterMeasure is comprised of seven sections referred to as scales and each scale focuses on several sub-scales.
+These scales are a composite of the internal and external factors as well as skill sets that contribute to success.
+This information is outlined below and is available in a assessment scales PDF.

 External factors are influences affecting the student that are outside of themselves.